Mrs Abi Pointing, MBE, DL, MA

 Abi was an Independent Adviser on race and diversity issues to the Governor at HMP Manchester.
 In this role, Abi was involved in reviewing how the prison service’s equality and diversity agenda translated into practice in the everyday service delivery in the prison.

-Since taking retirement from Nacro, Abi set up her training consultancy and also catering business.
-Her catering business is now closed, but her Training Consultancy continues.
+Since taking retirement from Nacro, Abi set up her training consultancy and also catering business, which have recently ceased trading.
 In her role as a consultant, Abi has worked with the University of Central Lancashire in delivering equality and diversity training to all grades of staff in Manchester, North Lancashire and Liverpool Primary Care Trusts (PCTs).
 This work involved developing, delivering and evaluating the training courses.

-Abi is currently engaged as a consultant by Salford University to deliver human rights, equality and diversity training to Abu Dhabi Police who run Al Mafraq Juvenile Welfare Centre in Abu Dhabi.
 Abi was awarded an MBE in 2008 for her community relations work in Liverpool and Manchester prisons.
-She was commissioned as a Deputy Lieutenant in 2010 and was High Sheriff for the County of Merseyside for 2014- 15.
+She was commissioned as a Deputy Lieutenant in 2010 and was High Sheriff for the County of Merseyside for 2014-15.